 Each doctoral program will hold a Program Heat.
 There is no limit to the number of doctoral students competing at this level.
 The Program Heat judging panel will select the First Place Winner and Runner-up.
 The audience will vote to select the People’s Choice winner.
 The First Place Winner and Runner-up will advance to the University Final Competition (in the event that either the First Place Winner or Runner-up are unable to compete in the University Final Competition, the program may elect to have the People’s Choice Winner advance instead).
 Program Heats will be held in February and March.

 2. University Final Competition

-The three First Place Winners from the Discipline Competitions and the Wildcard Final winner will compete in the University Final Competition.
-The University Final judging panel will select the First Place Winner and Runner-up.
+The students who advance from each Program Heat will compete in the University Final Competition.
+The University Final Comptition judging panel will select the First Place Winner and Runner-up.
 The audience will vote to select the People’s Choice winner.
 The University Final Competition will be held April 7, 2015, during Graduate Student Appreciation Week.

 Awards at each Program Heat include (new for the 2015-2016 competition):

 Awards at the University Final Competition include:

 1st Place Winner - $500

 Runner-up - $350